 Please contact us for a bulk price quote.

-Tegh Bahadur, the ninth Guru of the Sikhs, lived during one of the most turbulent time in Indian history.
-His grandfather, the fifth Sikh Guru, Arjan Dev was martyred by the Mughal emperor Jahangir for refusing to embrace Islam.
-Tegh Bahadur's father, the sixth Sikh Guru, Hargobind had several wars forced upon him by emperor Jahangir and his successor Shah Jahan.
+Guru Tegh Bahadur Sahib ji, the ninth Guru of the Sikhs, lived during one of the most turbulent time in Indian history.
+His grandfather, the fifth Sikh Guru, Guru Arjan Dev ji was martyred by the Mughal emperor Jahangir for refusing to embrace Islam.
+Guru Tegh Bahadur's father, the sixth Sikh Guru, Guru Hargobind had several wars forced upon him by emperor Jahangir and his successor Shah Jahan.
 Tyranny and religious persecution of Hindus and Sikhs reached its peak when Aurangzeb ascended to the throne in delhi.
 He had long cherished the ambition of converting India to a land of Islam and vigorously started destroying temples and forcing Hindus to embrace Islam or face death.

 48 pages, Softcover binding